arangodb/arangodb/Documentation/Books/Manual/Downgrading/README.md

 Downgrading
 ===========

-A direct, binary, downgrade of ArangoDB is **not** supported.
-If you have upgraded your ArangoDB package, and then also upgraded your current data directory, it is not supported to downgrade the package and start an older ArangoDB version on a data directory that was upgrade already.
+A direct, binary downgrade of ArangoDB is **not** supported.
+If you have upgraded your ArangoDB package, and then also upgraded your current data directory, it is not supported to downgrade the package and start an older ArangoDB version on a data directory that was upgraded already.

 If you are using a standalone ArangoDB server, data directory could have been upgraded automatically during package upgrade.
 If you are using the _Starter_ to start your